 Why buy the best electric shaver, you might ask.
 Not all men shave every day anymore.
 Well, not their faces anyway.
 Some men barely shave at all.
-But for the old guard who prefer a smooth appearance, and younger men turning away from the beard, an electric razor is just the thing, and these are the best electric shavers.
+But for the old guard who prefers a smooth appearance, and younger men turning away from the beard, an electric razor is just the thing, and these are the best electric shavers.

 Having tried all these models, it's actually quite hard to differentiate between the most expensive, 'flagship' models.
-I tried them on a daily basis, after three days and – in a bid to be more scientific – I grew a bit of a beard and then trimmed it to 3mm with one of our best beard trimmers.
+I tried them on a daily basis, after three days and – in a bid to be more scientific – I grew a bit of a beard and then trimmed it to 3mm with one of our best beard trimmers (opens in new tab).

 So what was my verdict?
-For overall quality of shave at a non-crazy price, I'd personally recommend Braun's updated flagship Series 9.
+For the overall quality of shave at a non-crazy price, I'd personally recommend Braun's updated flagship Series 9.
 It gets you smooth even if you haven't shaved for 3 days and I prefer the feel of foil to rotary.

 That said, nobody is likely to feel let down by Phillips Series 9000.
 This is so gentle on your face, it almost feels like nothing is happening.
 But it is.
 If you use the 9000 Series daily, the outcome is much the same as with the Braun, although I'd say the Series 9 just has the edge with longer or tougher stubble.